-Over the past two years more people than ever have engaged with sustainability at the University, through various different ways including, the Leeds Living Lab, the new Blueprint programme and a range of volunteering opportunities.
+Over the past two years more people than ever have engaged with sustainability at the University, through various different ways including, the Leeds Living Lab, the new Blueprint programme, Staff and Student Sustainability Architects and a range of volunteering opportunities.

 Over 40 new collaborative Living Lab projects have been developed in the past two years alone, bringing the total to 99 projects.
 This approach to problem-solving brings together staff and students and the wider city community through research, education and operations, using the University, and city as a testbed for sustainable solutions.

 Over 30 Blueprint teams representing Schools and Services across the University now exist, with each team delivering on a bespoke sustainability action plan for their areas.
 Blueprint empowers staff to drive change in their areas and facilitates collaboration.
 So far teams have reduced their single-use plastics, embedded sustainability into their purchasing, integrated it into their teaching, and developed forums for supporting staff wellbeing.

 The number of Student and Staff Sustainability Architects has also grown to a community of 44 individuals who are working collaboratively on initiatives across the University.

 Over 4000 students now volunteer each year, with one of the most successful volunteering programmes being the Students into Schools programme.
 This programme has placed over 6,500 students in 300 local schools and educational organisations to support children and young people since 1998, this equates to 194 years of a full-time classroom assistance time!